 Discussion: The contributor suggests rejecting CID 1030 due to the following reasons:

-If some RUs/channels are not used, other STAs should be able to sense that these RUs/channels are free to use and therefore contend for the transmission in the corresponding RUs/channels.
-For the other RUs/channels that have CTS-to-self responses, other STAs should be able to sense it as well, and therefore refrain from transmission in the corresponding RUs/channels.

 One of the reasons why some STAs cannot respond to the Sensing Polling Trigger frame is exactly because these STAs cannot do any transmission in response to the Sensing Polling Trigger frame.
 For example, the STA may be involved in other transmissions, or its NAV has already been set by other nearby transmissions.
 In this case, we cannot ask the STA to still transmit something (Null Data Frame or an Ack) to indicate its unavailability to participate in sensing measurement.

 The scenario raised by the commenter is no different than the scenario where the AP allocates RUs for data transmission to a non-AP STA, but the non-AP STA is not able to fill the RUs for whatever reason.
 There is never a guarantee that the STA is available to fill the RUs regardless of expecting transmission of other type PPDUs.